-Unlike traditional metal braces, our clear braces systems use ceramic brackets which are blended to your natural teeth.
+Unlike traditional metal braces, our clear braces in Birmingham use ceramic brackets which are blended to your natural teeth.

 These fixed appliances are not just an incredibly strong brace which will provide you with beautifully straight teeth, but they also match your teeth to appear much more discrete than traditional metal braces.

 Why would I want to have clear braces?

 The colour matching technology means that the ceramic brackets blend in perfectly with your teeth, straightening them in a very discrete fashion

 They are small so take up less room in your mouth for maximum comfort